ooples/pine_script_docs/source/concepts/Repainting.rst

 They thus behave differently on historical and realtime bars.
 This does not necessarily make them less useful in all contexts, nor prevent knowledgeable traders from using them.

+Some types of repainting, like plotting in the past, can be misleading.
+If traders understand how plots are offset in the past and exactly when they will appear in realtime, they can be useful that way, even if they repaint.
-While some types of repainting like plotting in the past can be merely misleading, others, such as future leak, are never good.
+Others types of repainting such as future leak, however, are never good because they use data that is never available in realtime.
-This does not entail that **all** repainting behavior should necessarily be avoided **all the time**.
+Not **all** repainting behavior should necessarily be avoided **all the time**.
 What's important is to understand exactly how the tools you use work, or how you want the ones you design to behave.
+If you publish scripts, then your script's key limitations, which include any repainting behavior, must imperatively be mentioned to potential users.